 Stereotypes are generalizations attributed to groups of people usually based on social identities such as race, sex, sexual orientation, physical/mental functioning, age, religion, geographic region, and nationality.
 The media has created, reinforced, and validated such stereotypes which have not only influenced our individual attitudes and treatment of certain people but has also perpetuated unjust and oppressive systems.

 The purpose of this course is to identify the ways in which the media have presented stereotypes and how these stereotypes have influenced us individually, collectively, and systemically.
-The course will explore stereotypes presented in media formats including news, advertising, entertainment, and social media and develop strategies for the media to represent our pluralistic society more effectively and accurately.
+The course will explore stereotypes presented in media formats including news, advertising, entertainment, and social media, and develop strategies for the media to represent our pluralistic society more effectively and accurately.

 This class will be presented in a hybrid format in which we will meet in-person twice a week yet conduct other activities using Carmen as a platform to review and submit assignments and take examinations.
-All announcements pertaining to class policies, changes and any other relevant business will be placed on Carmen.
+The class will begin meeting virtually with the Nov.
+20 class.
+All announcements pertaining to class policies, changes and any other relevant business will be placed on Carmen and announced in class.
 While the structure of this course requires students to work independently, every effort will be made to address the learning needs of each individual student.